-Confidential computing [1,4,11,31] relies on custom hardware support for trusted execution environments (TEE), also known as enclaves, that can provide such security guarantees.
+Confidential computing [1, 4, 10, 32] relies on custom hardware support for trusted execution environments (TEE), also known as enclaves, that can provide such security guarantees.
 Abstractly, a TEE is capable of hosting code and data while protecting them from privileged attackers.
 The hardware can also measure this code and data to issue an attestation report, which can be verified by any remote party to establish trust in the TEE.
 In principle, confidential computing enables multiple organizations to collaborate and train models using sensitive data, and to serve these models with assurance that their data and models remain protected.
-However, the predominant TEEs such as Intel SGX [22], AMD SEV-SNP [5], Intel TDX [16], and ARM CCA [6] are limited to CPUs.
-Recently, NVIDIA has announced TEE support in upcoming Hopper GPUs [25] that works in conjunction with CPU TEEs.
+However, existing TEEs such as Intel SGX [24], AMD SEV-SNP [5], and ARM Trustzone [6] are restricted to CPUs and cannot be used for applications that offload computation to accelerators.

 Adding native support for confidential computing into AI accelerators can greatly increase their security, but also involves many challenges.
 Security features such as isolation, attestation, and side-channel resilience must be fitted in their highly optimized architecture, with minimal design changes, and without degrading their functionality, performance, or usability.
-An additional requirement is the flexibility to operate with various hosts, including CPUs with no TEE support, CPUs with process-based TEEs such as Intel SGX, and CPUs with VM-based TEEs such as AMD SEV-SNP.
-None of the accelerator TEE designs that have been proposed meet this requirement, including NVIDIA GPU TEEs.
+An additional requirement is the flexibility to operate with different hosts, including CPUs with no TEE support, CPUs with process-based TEEs such as Intel SGX, and CPUs with VM-based TEEs such as AMD SEV-SNP.
 Finally, the manufacturing and assembly process and protocols must be hardened against supply chain attacks.